But even if you’ve made some of these mistakes in your online store, they are often not all that difficult to fix.

 The design of your shopping cart is very important, customers should be able to add or remove a wide variety of products.

-Customers should also be able to see the products in their cart from every page, check the product information from the shopping cart.
+Customers should also be able to see the products in their cart from every page, and check the product information from the shopping cart.

 The shopping cart should be designed so that your customers can add a product and then return to the page they just came from.

-Whether you already want to open an online store where you sell items, or you’re selling from your e-commerce already, or you just need to redesign your store to optimize it for better conversion rate, you should avoid the errors described above as much as possible.
+Whether you already want to open an online store where you sell items, or you’re selling from your e-commerce already, or you just need to redesign your store to optimize it for a better conversion rate, you should avoid the errors described above as much as possible.

 It often makes sense to revise an existing website from this point of view.

-In this context, it can also be helpful to consider the purchasing behavior of customers in a physical store so you can compare with your online store.
+In this context, it can also be helpful to consider the purchasing behavior of customers in a physical store so you can compare it with your online store.